elixir-desktop/runtimes/README.md

 - Android arm 64-bit
 - Android arm 32-bit
 - Android x86 64-bit (for the Android Simulator)
+- iOS arm 32-bit (very old iPhones)
+- iOS arm 64-bit (current iPhones)
+- iOS arm 64-bit (MacOS M1 Simulator)
+- iOS x86_64     (MacOS Intel Simulator)

 ## Building

-Runtimes depends on docker and the dockercross/* docker-images created for cross-compilation.
+Android runtimes depends on docker and the dockercross/* docker-images created for cross-compilation.
 If docker is installed for your current user then building all the runtimes bundled in a zip file is as easy as:

-`mix package.runtime`
+`mix package.android.runtime`

 After this you should have all runtimes in `_build/#{arch}-runtime.zip` these then will need to be packaged with your mobile app.

+For iOS builds are triggered similiary with:

+`mix package.ios.runtime`

 ## Android Versions and API-Levels (update Sept.
 7th 2021)